Avg: 3.5 from 200 votes

 RAPTOR CLOSURES: please be aware of seasonal raptor closures at the Cat Wall and Reservoir Wall.
 They occur annually from March 31st until August 31st. *Due to the federal hiring freeze in agencies such as the BLM of Monticello, no official closure for 2017 has been issued and the laws which have been put in place in previous years are not being enforced.
 Please, for the sake of fragile desert ecology, DO NOT CLIMB at stated walls.
 These raptors return to the same nesting sites every year to raise their nestlings.

 Hike past Owl Rock and into the drainage on the south side of Elephant Butte.
 Look for a rubble filled gully leading up between two fins (see photos) and head up into it.
-As it narrows and ends, you will see a small fin that comes down.
+As it narrows and ends, you'll see a small fin that comes down.
 Climb the fin and continue up into the next meadow.
 Leave the meadow on the right and follow a bowl up as it steepens and dead-ends at a short wall.
 This wall is the crux and can be climbed on either the left or right side at about 5.3-5.4.

 Once above the wall follow the steep sandstone down to the left until you see five bolt hangers that aren't visible from above.
 Rappel down and scramble into the lower valley.